dcos/dcos-docs/1.9/administration/monitoring/metrics/metrics-api.md

 curl -s http://localhost:61001/system/v1/metrics/v0/node | jq
 ```

-From outside of the cluster, you can access by using this path, where `<resource-path>` is Metrics API resource path.
+From outside of the cluster, you can access by using this path, where `<resource-path>` is the Metrics API resource path.

 ```bash
 http://<cluster-url>/system/v1/agent/{agent_id}/metrics/v0/<resource-path>